-Experts urge independent probe into Navalny’s poisoning
+UN experts urge independent probe into Navalny’s poisoning

 Callamard and Khan on Monday published their official letter sent to the Russian authorities in December and noted that “the availability of Novichok and the expertise required in handling it and in developing a novel form such as that found in Mr. Navalny’s samples could only be found within and amongst state actors.”

-The experts emphasized in a statement released by the U.N. that Navalny “was under intensive government surveillance at the time of the attempted killing, making it unlikely that any third party could have administered such a banned chemical without the knowledge of the Russian authorities.”
+The experts emphasized in the letter that Navalny “was under intensive government surveillance at the time of the attempted killing, making it unlikely that any third party could have administered such a banned chemical without the knowledge of the Russian authorities.”

 Navalny was arrested on Jan.
 17 upon returning from Germany, where he spent five months recovering from the nerve agent poisoning.
 The arrest triggered massive protests, to which the Russian authorities responded with a sweeping crackdown.

 Last month, Navalny was sentenced to 2 1/2 years in prison for violating the terms of his probation while convalescing in Germany.
-The sentence stems from a 2014 embezzlement conviction that Navalny has rejected as fabricated — and which the ECHR has ruled to be unlawful.
+The sentence stems from a 2014 embezzlement conviction that Navalny has rejected as fabricated — and which the European Court of Human Rights has ruled to be unlawful.

-Last week, Navalny was sent to serve his prison sentence to a prison outside Moscow despite the ECHR’s demand for his release.
+Last week, Navalny was sent to serve his prison sentence to a prison outside Moscow despite the ECHR’s demand for his release, which cited concerns for his safety.

 Russian officials have dismissed demands from the United States and the European Union to free Navalny and stop the crackdown on his supporters.